VirtualMarketEconomy/sightlastest/README.md

 # Sightlas Malicious Code Prevention Test

-<p>This is a test project demonstrating how Sightlas can detect malicious JavaScript code. </p>
+<p>This is a test project to verify Sightlas can detect malicious JavaScript code. </p>
 <p>Since any JavaScript can be posted freely in Sightlas, we need a function that restricts any unsecured processes.
-This is our test case for this function.</p>
+This is test case for this function.</p>

 <p>Listed below are the unsecured processes that we should monitor.</p>

 <h4>These unsecured processes should be prevented:</h4>
 <ul>
 <li>AJAX communication (GET/POST) from external API sources</li>
-<li>Logout and Automatic Login</li>
+<li>Automatic Logout and Login</li>
 <li>Communication with other unauthorized domains or sites (including iframe)</li>
 <li>Link to other domains or sites without a confirmation page</li>
 <li>Reading cookies</li>